sfu-ireceptor/performance-monitor/API_Performance_Scripts/Performance/README.md

        -h, --help     show this help message and exit -v, --verbose  Run the program in verbose mode.

-## Stage 2: Generate plots from queries
+## Stage 2: Generate plots from query results

 ### Usage